miashken/ML_algorithms/README.md

 # ML_algorithms
+(By Michal Ashkenazi)
+- ML projects
-implementation of known machine learning algorithms from scratch in python
+- Implementation of known ML algorithms from scratch in python